-I've blogged about canning clients before (because of payment and/or privacy problems,) but this recent blog post by Marvin Russell made me want to do it again!
+I need to rewatch Regular Show.
+Img from this artist.
+Thanks.
+Canning a client?
+I've written about leaving a relationship because of payment problems, but this recent blog post by Marvin Russell made me want to write about client-practitioner relationships again.
 I accept up to four clients every year.
-I don't accept every potential client, and because I have the luxury of excellent word-of-mouth, I seldom respond to RFPs … Continue reading Firing SEO Clients
+I don't onboard every potential client, … Continue reading Firing SEO Clients?
+Choose smart.

 Social 101 for the SEO-minded Company SEO practitioners have seen the writing on the wall for years.
 If you really care about ranking well in Google, now it's past time to pay attention to social.
 Almost two months ago we learned empirically that more +1 on Google+ means better ranking in Google.
 I've spent a … Continue reading Social SEO is Here

 I fired a Hawaii marketing agency a couple of months ago.
 I was not a client.
 I'd been providing usability and SEO services to their clients since 2007.
 (Does that mean I quit?)
 I grew online business for a few of their big-name clients and received decent money for it.
 Everybody at the agency was … Continue reading Looking for the best Hawaii digital marketing agency